Mini Vanilla Scones

 These days, with more baking experience and with hopefully a more discerning palate, the bar is set a little higher even for a simple scone…and I had a recipe to fix.

 After removing an ingredient, replacing another and adjusting amounts to be aligned with the base scone recipe I’ve used in recent years, I now have a vanilla scone recipe I’m truly happy with…and dare I say they’re better than those at Starbucks?
-They’re rich in vanilla flavor, substantial but not dense or dry, sweeter because of the glaze but the recipe is fully adjustable to suit your taste.
+They’re rich in vanilla flavor (I like Nielsen Massey’s Madagascar bourbon vanilla bean paste), substantial but not dense or dry, sweeter because of the glaze but the recipe is fully adjustable to suit your taste.
 Reduce the sugar or skip the vanilla glaze and brush the tops with milk and sprinkle turbinado sugar before baking instead.
 These scones are mini by regular scone standards but larger and loftier than the popular coffee shop variety that inspired them.

 I once thought vanilla boring but that has changed over the years.
 There’s nothing at all plain about these vanilla scones.